netsec-ethz/rains/DESIGN-ASSERTION-CACHE.md

 # Assertion cache

 ## Cache design decisions
-- Assertions over which the server has authority are only removed when they expire.
+- Assertions over which the server has authority and all delegation assertions are only removed when they expire.
 All other assertions are subject to a least recently used policy.

 ## Assertion requirements
 - cache has a maximum size which is configurable (to avoid memory exhaustion of the server in case